 Many farmers disagreed with milk strikes.
-They thought that dumping milk was wasteful.
-They were proud of the farm products they raised and did not want to destroy them.
+They thought dumping milk was wasteful.
+They were proud of the farm products they raised and did not want them destroyed.
 Many depended on the money they got for selling milk and cream—even if it wasn't much.
 They did not think the strikes would help raise prices.

 Sometimes the strikes got out of control and became violent.
 No one had wanted violence, but it showed how angry and desperate many American farmers were during the Depression.

 Adapted from original article published in The Goldfinch, provided courtesy of State Historical Society of Iowa.